igroglaz/Tangaria/README.md

+✅ This is source code repo.
 To play the game - download client from binaries repo: https://github.com/igroglaz/Tangaria_release